 CC Lab interns come to the Lab from across Yale and from across academic disciplines.
 They are flexible, creative thinkers able to investigate, interpret and communicate data, science, and trends across a number of fields related to the CC Lab’s work.

 If you’re interested in an internship at the CC Lab during the academic year or summer, please check our opportunities page, the Yale Student Employment website, or reach out to us at firstname.lastname@example.org

-Emma Levin is sophomore at Yale College in Benjamin Franklin College.
+Emma Levin is rising junior at Yale College in Benjamin Franklin College.
 She is from Port Washington, New York.
 Emma is interested in studying climate science, applied math, and energy studies.
 Growing up in a coastal town taught her about the implications of climate change, including extreme weather and rising sea levels, and sparked her interest in climate science.
 At Yale, she is also a research assistant for the University’s Carbon Offset Program and a Hahn Scholar conducting research in the School of the Environment.
 Emma loves to take long walks in New Haven and prides herself on being a map enthusiast.

 Lexie Gardner is a junior from Telluride, Colorado double majoring in Environmental Engineering and Earth and Planetary Sciences.
 Growing up in a mountain community, the outdoors have always been a central part of Lexie’s life and have fostered her interests in climate change solutions and their intersection with social issues.
 Outside of classes, Lexie is a college advisor with Matriculate, a member of GREEN, and an undergraduate researcher in the Gentner Lab, where her research focuses on finding the source of high levels of volatile organic compound emissions from the Athabasca Oil Sands Region in Canada.
 In her free time, Lexie enjoys exploring New Haven’s many parks and coffee shops.